DooDoo.Love

 Quick-play puzzle games (perfect for 5-minute breaks)

 These load in under 3 seconds and can be paused instantly.
 They are the best candidates for structured study breaks during independent work or between homework problems at home.
+If you want a deeper bench of this type, our unblocked puzzle games shortlist is maintained year-round.

 1. 2048 (Bubble Merge Edition)